ViXbob/GAMES101-Assignment/PA6/README.md

 #### Advanced Optimization of `BVHAccel::getIntersection`

-Use the global optimal solution to prune
+Use the global optimal solution to prune.

 ```
 BVH Generation complete: